 Be an early adopter to the video tech that will dominate 2019!

 You can try most of the tech mentioned in this post right now by signing up with Bitmovin.
 See for yourself how our tech works with your content.
-Simply sign up and start checking it out!
 Yes it’s a shameless call to action, but we honestly recommend you try out the Ladder Benchmark Tool, it’s a simple way to see the difference between traditional encoding and some of our next generation improvements.